 Don Frederick Millikan III / Gleahan of Eastvale

 Don is Gleahan of Eastvale.
 He and director Samuel T Weston had just become roommates when Sam came rushing home: "Don!
 I'm going to make a movie, and I want you to play the title character."

 During the writing phase, Don would take occasional peeks at the work-in-progress script.
 The first time he read it, he exclaimed "This is me, distilled!"
 From there, the character was born.

-By day, Don is a well-respected cook at Lyric Kitchen in downtown Duluth.
+By day, Don is a well-respected sous-chef.
 By night, he spends time with his nerdy friends as they play Dungeons & Dragons and Magic: The Gathering, shoot NERF guns at each other, and basically behave like unabashed adult-children.

 Henriette Soderlind / Penelope Johnson